mpl-extensions/mpl-interactions/docs/API.rst

 pyplot
 ------

-Connect control the output of standard plotting functions such as ``plot`` and ``hist`` using sliders and other control widgets.
-When using the ``ipympl`` backend these functions will leverage ipywidgets for the controls, otherwise they will use the builtin Matplotlib widgets.
+Control the output of standard plotting functions such as ``plot`` and ``hist`` using sliders and other widgets.
+When using the ``ipympl`` backend these functions will leverage ipywidgets for the controls, otherwise they will use the built-in Matplotlib widgets.

 .. currentmodule:: mpl_interactions
 .. autosummary::